 Stanford Institutes of Medicine Summer Research Program

 The Stanford Institutes of Medicine Summer Research Program (SIMR) is an eight-week program in which high school students from diverse backgrounds are invited to perform basic research with Stanford faculty and researchers.
-Open to current juniors or seniors, must be 16 years old or older by the start of the program (June 10, 2019) and must be a U.S. Citizen or permanent Resident.
+Open to current juniors or seniors, must be 16 years old or older by the start of the program (June 15, 2020, finishes August 6, 2020) and must be a U.S. Citizen or permanent Resident.
 Student receive a $500 stipend at the end of the program.
-Students must provide their own housing and transportation.ASPIREDeadline: February 24Current 10th and 11th graders interested in engineering and computer science.
-ASPIRE is a two-week residential program at UC Irvine.
-You participate in classroom activities 5-6 hours a day, fun activities after class and live and eat at the university dorms.
-Great way to experience college and find out if engineering and computer science is for you!
-Full and partial scholarships available, must submit a separate scholarship application by March 2.
-Apply early, spaces are limited.California State Summer School for the ArtsDeadline: February 28 (received)www.csssa.org
+Students must provide their own housing and transportation.California State Summer School for the ArtsDeadline: February 12 (received)www.csssa.org

 CSSSA is four weeks of exploration, discovery and hard work designed to unleash your creative power.
 Talented high school students will receive intensive training from professionals in music, theatre, video and film, visual arts, dance, creative writing, and animation.
 Held at CalArts in Valencia, CA (near Magic Mountain).

-Program dates: July 13 – August 9Cost: $1,700 (full and partial scholarships available)Start early - Long application requires Letters of Recommendation from Fine Arts teacher(s)UCI Summer Premed ProgramDeadline: Early March (program fills quickly, submit first week of March or before)UCI’s Medical Education Office offers 4 great programs to high school students.
+Program dates: July 11 – August 7Cost: $2,250 (full and partial scholarships available)Start early - Long application requires Letters of Recommendation from Fine Arts teacher(s)Deadline: February 28A six-week laboratory research at UC Irvine for high school juniors and seniors.
+The program is FREE at no cost to the student.
+Students earn community service hours and lab/work experience.
+Students must have completed at minimum 1 year of Chemistry, 1 year of biology, and one of those needs to include lab experience.
+Students may not be enrolled in summer school or other programs, vacations or conflicting obligations durint the 6-week program.
+Program takes place June 19 - August 2.UCI Summer Premed ProgramDeadline: Early March (program fills quickly, submit first week of March or before)UCI’s Medical Education Office offers 4 great programs to high school students.
 Programs focus to foster the interest of youth in healthcare and science innovation.
 The three programs are:1) Summer Premed Program2) Summer Research Program3) Physician Shadowing Program4) Online Research Program.Full and partial scholarships available.
 View the scholarship information.
 Students should be 15-18 years of age and have a minimum 3.5 weighted GPA.Program dates: Late June to early August

 Engineering Summer Academy at Penn